Microsoft Azure Architectures for SharePoint 2013

 For additional information to plan for and create a cross-premises virtual network, see Connect an on-premises network to a Microsoft Azure virtual network.

-Add Windows Server Active Directory (AD) and DNS
+Add Active Directory Domain Services (AD DS) and DNS

 For disaster recovery in Azure, you deploy Windows Server AD and DNS in a hybrid scenario where Windows Server AD is deployed both on-premises and on Azure virtual machines.